palewire/first-python-notebook/docs/src/notebook.md

 number + 3
 ```

-Run those two cells in succession and the notebook should output the number five.
+Run those two cells in succession and the notebook should output the number 5.

 Change the `number` value to 3 and run both cells again.
 Instead of 5, it should now output 6.